 “We believe that Axiomer® platform forms the basis for a complete new field of medicine.
 Going forward we will further build out the platform and intend to transform this scientific breakthrough to generate new therapeutics for patients in need.”

 “At the same time, we believe we need to open the window to the world.
 Axiomer® technology is such a powerful platform for science that we should not limit the use to ProQR only.
-We therefor plan to collaborate with others in strategic partnerships to enable the entire scientific community that focuses on genetic diseases to benefit from our Axiomer® technology.
-In January 2018 we entered into a first collaboration with Galapagos NV.
-In this collaboration we are applying the Axiomer® technology EONs to genetic targets that are believed to be involved with fibrosis.”
+We therefor plan to collaborate with others in strategic partnerships to enable the entire scientific community that focuses on genetic diseases to benefit from our Axiomer® technology.”

 ProQR’s scientists found ways to design synthetic oligonucleotides that will go in to a cell and attract the ADAR enzymes to a particular site on the RNA that they want to change.
 They can make that change in a very specific and directed way without affecting the DNA.